ohler55/ojg/design.md

 on the stack.
 Values and keys are then used to set members of the map.
 Nothing special there.

-Saving the best for last, arrays here tougher to deal with.
+Saving the best for last, arrays were tougher to deal with.
 A value is not just added to an array but rather appended to an array and a potentially new array is returned.
 Thats not a terribly efficient way to build a slice as it will go through multiple reallocations.
 Instead, a